 The areas of wellbeing, achievement, communication and independence present the greatest barriers to learning and success for students at Limpsfield Grange.

-Catch up Premium funding and interventions in 2017/2018
+Catch up Premium funding and interventions in 2019/2020

-The Catch Up Premium strategy is reviewed annually, and we assess the impact of our Catch Up premium spending through:
+The Catch up Premium strategy is reviewed annually, and we assess the impact of our Catch up premium spending through:

-- Achievement – students in receipt of the Catch Up Premium will accelerate their rate of progress across Year 7 in English & Maths (when compared with their rate of progress at Primary School)
+- Achievement – students in receipt of the Catch up Premium will accelerate their rate of progress across Year 7 in English & Maths (when compared with their rate of progress at Primary School)

-- Students in receipt of Catch up Premium where the focus is literacy will improve their reading age by at least 1 year during Year 7, this will be measured by the Single Word Reading Test and PM Benchmarking
+- Students in receipt of Catch up Premium where the focus is literacy will improve their reading age by at least 1 year during Year 7, this will be measured by the Single Word Reading Test and PM Benchmarking.

 - Students in receipt of Catch up Premium where the focus is literacy will improve their spelling age by at least 1 year during Year 7, this will be measured by the Vernon Spelling test.

-Catch up Premium outcomes 2017 18
+Catch up Premium outcomes 2019 2020

-|Individual reading and spelling interventions for 4 students||
+|Individual reading and spelling interventions for 2 students||

-|Individual or paired maths intervention for 13 students
+|Individual or paired maths intervention for 7 students||

+This academic year schools are receiving COVID Catch Up premium.
 If you would like to discuss the way we use this funding please contact the school and we would be happy to speak to you.